-For those practices that are struggling to establish an active PPG, the communications and engagement team provide a bespoke support programme, working closely with practice managers, to identify and resolve issues.
+For those practices that are struggling to establish an active PPG, the CCG's communications and engagement team are happy provide a bespoke support programme, working closely with practice managers, to identify and resolve issues.
 This can range from providing advice and guidance, to materials (such as flyers and posters) and advertising.
 Contact us using the details below to find out more.

 PPGs are an invaluable network of people and groups, who span right across the CCG’s footprint.
 The CCG invests in a yearly PPG education and celebration event, usually taking place during PPG Awareness Week, to bring together PPGs from across the area to share best practice and hear from local and national speakers.

 The CCG also facilitates a more regular meeting for PPGs to come together to receive and give updates about the NHS and primary care locally; the Birmingham and Solihull PPG Forum.